 Arc Flash Safety Checklist: Legs and Feet

 Do not have any skin exposed, as one of the common injuries caused by arc flashes is external burning to the flesh.
-Therefore, as part of your arc flash safety checklist, have arc rated trousers that cover your leg all the way down to your boot and have all zips fastened.
-Your boots should be an appropriate level of electrical PPE.
+Therefore, as part of your arc flash safety checklist, have Arc Rated trousers that cover your leg all the way down to your boot and have all zips fastened.
+Your boots should have an appropriate level of electrical PPE.

 Use CHARNAUD PPE to Protect Against Arc Flash Risks